8 Best Seafood Restaurants in Rochester, NY 2026

 • Price: $$$

 The Black & Blue restaurant is not one of a kind.
-They have four outposts in different cities, one of which is this one on Rochester’s Monroe Avenue.
+They have several outposts in different cities, one of which is this one on Rochester’s Monroe Avenue.
 However, that’s not necessarily a bad thing.
-Four successful restaurants must mean that they have a well-developed formula – and they do!
+Multiple successful restaurants must mean that they have a well-developed formula – and they do!
 Fresh seafood and steaks seared to perfection in a fine dining atmosphere, the Black & Blue Steak and Crab is the perfect spot for celebrations and special occasions.

 If quality seafood coming from trusted sources is what you are after, Black & Blue might just be your best bet in Rochester.
 They pride themselves on their Trust Our Fish Program which means knowing the origin of each fish, from the boat to your plate.